 So, how can your firm (re)invigorate these critical stakeholders?
 Here are the three T’s to success (because everything is better with alliterations).

-Recently, we helped rebrand Lathrop Gage, a major law firm that needed to update its positioning to better reflect its growth.
-Prior to the official launch of the new brand, we led a series of in-depth brand training for employees.
-These included interactive exercises and educational sessions that gave an overview of the research findings so employees would fully understand the rational behind the brand strategy, an introduction to the new brand platform and a roadmap to how the brand would officially be rolled out.
-To help employees internalize the new brand, we focused on brand behavior exercises that reinforced the concepts delivered in the brand presentation and drove home the importance of “living” the new brand.
+When we helped rebrand Lathrop Gage, a major law firm that needed to update its positioning to better reflect its growth.
+Prior to the official launch of the new brand, we provided in-depth brand training for employees.
+These included interactive exercises and educational sessions that gave an overview of the research findings, an introduction to the new brand platform and a roadmap for how the brand would officially be rolled out.
+To help them internalize the new brand, we focused on branding exercises for employees that reinforced the concepts delivered in the brand presentation and drove home the importance of “living” the new brand through signature brand behaviors.

-Whether your firm is launching an entirely new brand, onboarding employees or just refreshing existing employees, training is critical to ensuring employees truly understand what the firm stands for and are able to communicate that to external audiences in a consistent and compelling fashion.
+Whether your firm is launching an entirely new brand, onboarding new hires or just providing a refresher for employees, brand training is critical to ensuring your staff truly understand what the firm stands for and are able to communicate that to external audiences in a consistent and compelling fashion.

-Tools such as brand books, environmental branding and other documents that can act as a quick reference to key messaging empower employees to align their behaviors — what they do and say — with the brand.
+Tools such as messaging playbooks, environmental branding and other documents that can act as a quick reference to core brand ideas empower employees to align their behaviors — what they do and say — with the brand.

-As a result of this focused employee communications efforts like the ones described above, our clients’ employees were transformed into brand ambassadors who had the knowledge and tools to communicate core benefits, business logic and value-add opportunities to all constituents with clarity and impact.
+As a result of focused employee communications efforts like the ones described above, our clients’ employees were transformed into brand ambassadors who had the knowledge and tools to communicate core benefits, business logic and value-add opportunities to all constituents with clarity and impact.
 Importantly, these efforts have enabled employees to present a unified face to all external stakeholders as the company continues to evolve and expand into new markets and offerings.
 Ultimately, the evolution from employee to brand ambassador is one facilitated by the firm.
 Professional services brands that take the time to lay the foundation, providing employees with the proper training and tools, and then sustain engagement overtime leveraging those platforms that employees are most receptive to, will get the most out of their branding and marketing efforts and expand into new markets and offerings.

 Ultimately, the evolution from employee to brand ambassador is one facilitated by the firm.
 Professional services brands that take the time to lay the foundation, providing employees with the proper training and tools, and then sustain engagement overtime leveraging those platforms that employees are most receptive to, will get the most out of their branding and marketing efforts.